 It features ‘green’ construction features such as motion-sensor lights, LED lighting and high efficiency heating and cooling.
 The facility has full living quarters for the duty crew.
 Initially, the station was covered during daytime hours by a combination of paid and volunteer staff.
-That was expanded to sixteen hours per day after 2010 and by 2015 had been expanded to eighteen hours per day.
-The Bainbridge Station is exclusively staffed by paid paramedic-level crews.
+That was expanded to sixteen hours per day during 2010 and by 2015 had been expanded to eighteen hours per day.
+In February 2018, the Bainbridge Station became exclusively staffed 24 hours every day by paid paramedic-level crews.

 Bainbridge Station is home to Medic 3 and was designed to house a single ambulance.
 Medic 3’s primary response areas include all areas in a boundary which is north of US-36, east of the Parke County Line, south of the Montgomery County line and west of the Hendricks County Line.
 Medic 3 covers an area which frequently requires extended response times to reach limited access areas of Putnam County, with unimproved roads and remote incident locations.
 Transport times to acute care receiving facilities are often upwards of 30 minutes.